 - Time Management skills from Mount Wachusett Community College

 - Time management principles from the University of Minnesota Duluth

 - General information on the problem of procrastination

-- Guide to Issues with Concentration from the University of Guelph
+- Understanding and Controlling Procrastination from University of Guelph

 Check out other spots on campus for places to study:

 - the Down Under for tables and group work (under the Main Dining Room by the Office of International Activities),

 - the comfy couches with charging stations down the hall from the library by Student Services,

 - the welcoming Indigenous Peoples’ Centre next to the Evans Theatre,

 - and the quiet study rooms on the 2nd to 4th floors of Clark Hall.